ahmadelbaba/HealthyHearts/README.md

 **Transforming Data:**

 The data is staged in PostgreSQL, where it undrwent data processing.
-Here it was consolidated for our analytical use case.
+Pandas and Matplotlib were used on jupyter notebook (Python) to consolidate the data for our analytical use case.
 This included re-encoding dichotomous responses to numeric binary values, cleaning out null values, summarizing based on raw data, and formatting the data into tables or data frames.
 Two tables were created out of the source data, categorized as demogrpahics and health tables.
 Moreover an 'ID' colmn was added to the table for primary key purposes to link the two separated tables.

 **Loading Data:**